hirodaisohaken/website/sohaken/content/access/_index.en.md

 Bus from JR Saijo Station

-# From Hiroshima University Central Exit to Sokendai Seminar Room
+# From Hiroshima University Central Exit to Sohaken Seminar Room

-Get off at "Hiroshima University Central Exit" and the building on your left is the Faculty of Science Building.
+Get off at "Hiroshima University Central Exit" and the building on your right is the Faculty of Economics Building.

-Room A217 in the Science Building is the Sohka Lab Seminar Room.
+Room A210 in the Economics Building is the Sohaken Lab Seminar Room.

+Due to renovation work in the Faculty of Science, the laboratory is temporarily located in the Faculty of Economics.

 # Google Maps